How to Write a Good Descriptive Essay

 - She became tired after her dinner.

-- As she inclined backwards and propped her head against the back of her chair, her eyes started feeling heavy, and the white plate on the table before her starting fusing with the white of the tablecloth.
+- As she inclined backward and propped her head against the back of her chair, her eyes started feeling heavy, and the white plate on the table before her starting fusing with the white of the tablecloth.

 The reader learns from the opening sentence here that the subject of the story becomes tired after her dinner because you have told them so.
 The next sentence shows that the subject became tired.
 The best descriptions are laden with words that “show” because these help the reader to experience or imagine the scene in their own minds.